 Create a DIY Monster Book of Monsters from Harry Potter

-This week I am excited to be participating in Creative Crafts – Harry Potter Edition with my crafty friends Laura from Me and My Inklings and Meg from Makeable Crafts and Lindsay from Artsy Fartsy Mama.
-Featuring eight recycled craft projects each day this week from some of the most talented designers I know.
+This week I am excited to be participating in Creative Crafts – Harry Potter Edition with my crafty friends Laura from Me and My Inklings and Lindsay from Artsy Fartsy Mama.
+Featuring MAGICAL craft projects each day this week from some of the most talented designers I know.
 Check out my tutorial, then scroll to the bottom, follow the link to see all the creativity, AND stop back each day this week to see all the Harry Potter creativity!

 This post, DIY Harry Potter Monster Book of Monsters Tutorial, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.